AMERICAN RHODODENDRON SOCIETY

 6. To assist the Editor of Journal ARS by screening articles submitted for publication to insure the correctness and acceptability of rhododendron and azalea names.

 It is the policy of the Board that the Registrar conform to all the provisions and requirements of the International Registration Authority.
-Beginning September 1, 1995, the Society will provide all plant name registration services free of any charge.
+The Society will provide all plant name registration services free of any charge.
 There will be no fee for requested certificates, but a voluntary donation of $3 per certificate (to cover mailing expenses) will be solicited.

 The Society shall add the Registrar of Plant Names to the mailing list for all future issues of Journal ARS and any other books or magazines published by the Society.
 These reference materials are to be Society property, and shall pass to succeeding Registrars.